teq-niq/mcp-stdio-logging/README.md

 Here search for "Github Copilot" and press the "Go" Button.
 <img src="images/market-place2.png" alt="Install Copilot" width="600"/>
 Press the install button and carry out the remaining steps.
+0.8.0 was the version available at the time of writing this.
+0.9.2 is available now and behaves mostly the same for the purpose of this article.

 #### Github Copilot eclipse plugin configuration